Ming conquest of Đại Ngu: Chinese preparations

 On 11 May (according to Chan) or in the month of July (according to Tsai) 1406, the Yongle Emperor appointed Duke Zhu Neng to lead an invasion with Marquises Zhang Fu and Mu Sheng as second-in-command.
 Chen Qia was appointed to oversee the supplies, while Huang Fu was appointed to handle political and administrative affairs.
 On the eve of departure, the Yongle Emperor gave a banquet at the Longjiang naval arsenal, located at the Qinhuai River in Nanjing.
 The Yongle emperor was highly concerned with this campaign and paid much attention to every detail in the preparation.
 To withstand Đại Ngu's firearms (huoqi), he ordered the Ministry of Works to manufacture large, thick, and durable shields.
 He ordered that the technology of making firearms, including the handgun (shenji chong), should not be leaked to the enemy.
 Particularly, the "firearm generals" (shenji jiangjun) were ordered to make sure that when their troops withdrew, firearms would "be counted each to its original number and not a single piece be allowed to go."

 Huang Fu kept a log to document the military campaign.
-Sixteen days before the Yongle Emperor gave the banquet at Longjiang, Huang Fu had departed from Nanjing and spend a night at Longjiang, before sailing west on the Yangtze River.
+Sixteen days before the Yongle Emperor gave the banquet at Longjiang, Huang Fu had departed from Nanjing and spent a night at Longjiang, before sailing west on the Yangtze River.
 After eight days, he reached Poyang Lake; after another week, he reached Dongting Lake.
 Thereafter, Huang traveled through the Xiang River southwards, passing Xiangtan and Guilin, heading towards Nanning in Guangxi.
 Three months had passed after his departure from Nanjing, when Huang arrived at Longzhou in Guangxi, where he joined the main body of the Ming forces.
 Zhu Neng and Zhang Fu would cross the border from Guangxi, while Mu Sheng would invade the Red River Delta from Yunnan.
 However, Zhu Neng died, aged 36, at Longzhou in Guangxi.
 Thus, Zhang Fu took over the command of the Ming army stationed there.
 The military expedition would now be commanded by Zhang Fu and Mu Sheng.